Best Ring Lights for Video Calls 2026: 6 WFH Picks Ranked

 Price: $179.00 | Size: Monitor-mounted bar (not a ring) | Color Range: 2700K–6500K | Connectivity: Wireless dial controller

 Okay, this isn't technically a ring light — it's a monitor light bar.
-But in our testing, the BenQ ScreenBar Halo actually outperformed several ring lights for video call lighting because of its unique backlight feature.
+But across the reviews we analyzed, the BenQ ScreenBar Halo actually outperformed several ring lights for video call lighting because of its unique backlight feature.
 The Halo version includes rear-facing LEDs that bounce light off the wall behind your monitor, creating soft ambient fill that eliminates the harsh shadows ring lights sometimes leave on the sides of your face.

 The wireless puck controller sits on your desk and lets you adjust brightness, color temperature, and toggle the backlight with satisfying tactile clicks.
 An ambient light sensor can also auto-adjust brightness based on your room conditions.